faker-ruby/faker/doc/chile_rut.md

 # Returns rut between 1 (default param) and 99999999
 Faker::ChileRut.rut #=> 11235813

-# Returns rut between passed minimum RUT and 99999999
+# Returns rut between passed minimum rut and 99999999
 Faker::ChileRut.rut(20_890_156) #=> 31853211

 # Every call to rut or full_rut generates a new random rut, so last_rut and dv